 Here we attempt to bring together all the information, resources and updates being provided by all the African networks and pan-African organisations who work in health research.
 The aim is to make it as easy as possible to find the right information, support and guidance, by connecting all the African initiatives together and making all the sources of reliable information and tools both accessible and discoverable.
-This is located within the wider COVID-19 Hub which also includes links to the updated international tools and resources through the wider network.

 The following is a list of contacts within African organisations, including the WHO Africa, CDC Africa and EDCTP Centres of Excellence who are preparing to deal with this response.
 You can find more information also via the partner links listed in the right hand navigation.

 If you have anything to add or suggestions on what would be useful please get in touch: firstname.lastname@example.org